ProAgileAB/agile-team-development/guides/Individual-Goals.md

 <img src="images/individual-goals.png" >

-*So, we will do this exercise in three steps, for the first two will will work in pairs, so*
+*So, we will do this exercise in three steps, for the first two we will work in pairs, so*

-*   *First could you all pair up with someone… Wait until they have...*
+*   *First could you all pair up with someone...
+Wait until they have...*
 *   *Now get one flipchart each and fill it out like my example*

 *Wait...*